franrruiz/shopper-src/README.md

                        Make sure that you set this value high enough to avoid computation bottlenecks [default: 1000]

--thr_llh <double>      minimum log-likelihood assigned to each item at prediction time
-                       [default: -23.025850929940457]

 -saveCycle <int>       saves the variational parameters to a file every this number of iterations
                        IMPORTANT: The files might be big in size.
 Make sure that you have enough disk space [default: 5000]